BradyAJohnston/MolecularNodes/README.md

 ![Screenshot highlighting the Install Atomium Button](img/install-atomium.png)

 While still in the preferences panel, click the `Install Atomium` button to download and install the [Atomium python library](https://github.com/samirelanduk/atomium).
+This should only need to be done the first time you install Molecular Nodes.
+You will need to complete this step again if you reinstall Blender or upgrade the version.

 The addon should now be enabled and available for use.